Diomere's Exile

 Lord Gregor Cyrene is sworn to protect his country's royal heirs.
 After the youngest prince’s life is threatened, Gregor sets out to discover who is responsible and suspects the answer lies with Nadia.

+When fate forces their competing goals to align, neither are prepared for the irresistible attraction between them.
 Can they see beyond their pasts and a millennia old hate between their people?
 Or will they continue to distrust, allowing those plotting against them to win?

 Book Details